 The Summer Science Exhibition is a free, annual display of some of the cutting-edge science and technology in the UK.
 Meet the scientists, discover the exciting research and technology they work on and have fun with exciting interactive activities.

 The exhibition is suitable for all ages.
-Public entry is free and no advance registration is required.
+Public entry is free.

 We are centrally located, easily accessible by public transport and just a short walk from several London attractions such as Buckingham Palace and Trafalgar Square.

 Please note there is no step-free access to the building from The Mall.
 If you require step-free access, we recommend that you approach the building from the north side, via Pall Mall or Piccadilly.

 Public transport links:

 Please check TfL before you travel for the latest travel news.

 If you plan to arrive by car, there is street parking available around the Royal Society building, but we do not have parking spaces for the public.
 There are a limited number of parking spaces close to the front door which may be booked in advance by visitors with a Blue Badge disabled parking permit.
 To book a space, please contact the reception desk on 020 7451 2500.